RandomNinjaAtk/Scripts/lso_docker_ubuntu/README.md

 Installs mp3val, mp3gain, flac

 #### mp4_automator.bash
-Installs mp4 automator script to the following location: /config/scripts/mp4_automator
+Installs mp4 automator script to the following location: /config/scripts/mp4_automator<br />
+-- Note, do not use inconjuction with the mkvtoolnix_install.bash script.
+This script will also instlal mkvtoolnix utlities

 ## Script Usage